MicrosoftDocs/azure-dev-docs/articles/ai/get-started-app-chat-vision.md

 1. Locate your currently running Codespaces sourced from the [`Azure-Samples/openai-chat-app-quickstart`](https://github.com/Azure-Samples/openai-chat-vision-quickstart) GitHub repository.

-1. Open the context menu for the codespace and then select **Delete**.
+1. Open the context menu for the codespace and select **Delete**.

 #### [Visual Studio Code](#tab/visual-studio-code)

-You aren't necessarily required to clean up your local environment, but you can stop the running development container and return to running Visual Studio Code in the context of a local workspace.
+Stop the running development container and return to running Visual Studio Code in the context of a local workspace.

 Open the **Command Palette**, search for the **Dev Containers** commands, and then select **Dev Containers: Reopen Folder Locally**.